shivachethanhalamane/SDF_project/README.md

 - Decimal precision capped at **30 digits** (per `BigDecimal` rules)
 - No support for scientific/exponential notation
 - Input must be a well-formed numeric string
+- + should not be used for positive integers denotation.

 ---